Dinner and a Course 2017-18

 A Project of Professional Faith Development (PFD): Keeping Faith Afloat

-Following on the success of last year's Dinner & Course program, we've arranged another set for you!
+Following on the success of previous Dinner & Course programs, we've arranged another set for you!

 Come to St. Joseph's College (UofA) for a four-evening course on issues of faith that matter to you.